 Traditional, password-based authentication is insecure.
 People commonly choose weak passwords or reuse the same password across multiple different accounts.
 This makes it easy for cybercriminals to guess or steal passwords, providing access to legitimate user accounts.

 Multi-factor authentication (MFA) is designed to improve authentication security by requiring more than a password for authentication.
 If a password is weak or leaked, this isn’t enough for an account takeover attack.
+In this article, we answer what is MFA?

 Two-factor authentication (2FA) and multi-factor authentication (MFA) get their names from the fact that they require multiple different “factors” for a user to authenticate.
 2FA requires two factors, while MFA requires two or more factors.